lapanti/ts-react-boilerplate/docs/COMPONENTS.md

 export default Loader;
 ```
-which uses all previously introduced tools, except this time we have defined the [properties](https://facebook.github.io/react/docs/components-and-props.html) it receives as [undefined](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html), meaning that it does not take any [properties](https://facebook.github.io/react/docs/components-and-props.html) at all.
+which uses all previously introduced tools, except this time we have defined the **props** it receives as [undefined](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html), meaning that it does not take any **props** at all.

 ### <a name="alternatives">Alternatives</a>

-Below you can find alternatives to [React](https://facebook.github.io/react/), although I would suggest [React](https://facebook.github.io/react/) unless you have specific needs, which other frameworks solve better, as it also allows for [mobile development with React Native](https://facebook.github.io/react-native/).
+Below you can find alternatives to **React**, although I would suggest **React** unless you have specific needs, which other frameworks solve better, as it also allows for [mobile development with React Native](https://facebook.github.io/react-native/).
 - [AngularJS](https://angularjs.org/), possibly the most popular framework after [React](https://facebook.github.io/react/)
 - [elm](http://elm-lang.org/), a functional alternative
 - [Cycle.js](https://cycle.js.org/), a functional reactive alternative